arkochatterjee/chatroom/README.md

 # chatroom
-Android Application which uses various functionalities of Firebase to build a simplified chat app
+Android Application using various functionalities of Firebase to build a simplified chat app!